The Business Platinum Card® from American Express Review

 The Consumer Financial Protection Bureau (CFPB) maintains an exhaustive credit card agreement database which you can refer to.

-Who Should & Shouldn’t Consider American Express Business Platinum Card?
+Who Should & Shouldn’t Consider The Business Platinum Card® from American Express?

-Other Considerations for American Express Business Platinum Card
+Other Considerations for The Business Platinum Card® from American Express

-The American Express Business Platinum Card offers some serious benefits and redemption options.
+The Business Platinum Card® from American Express offers some serious benefits and redemption options.
 To know whether this card is suitable for you, you must first decide whether you will use it as a standalone card or in combination with other cards.

 Things to Consider if This Will Be Your First or Only Credit Card